Updated April 10, 2020

 The turkey’s legs (also known as shanks), should also have smooth scales that aren’t lifted away from their body.
 If they’re flaky, crusty, or raised, they might have scaly leg mites.
 However, older turkeys tend to develop raised scales naturally over time.
 Their legs shouldn’t have any cuts, missing scales, lumps, or any mites on or under the scales.
 If their legs are raw and painful, they might have Scald, which is a result of poor housing conditions leading to ammonia burns.
 This requires medical treatment.
 Carefully check their range of motion, especially in their hocks for cracking sounds, pain, resistance, heat, or swelling.
 Because of the conformation of their legs, assessing range of motion issues in their stifles and hips is difficult.
 Like their keel, turkeys are prone to sores on their hocks that require vigilant attention to prevent infection.
 Do not attempt to drain infected joints!
 Due to their large size, turkeys are prone to arthritis.
 Because of this, make sure to regularly check for inflammation in their leg joints.
 If a male turkey has dangerously long or sharp spurs, you should trim them.
 If you have identification bands on your bird, make sure that they are not causing pain or leg damage.

 The turkey’s feathers typically should look shiny and lay flat against them.
 Bloody feathers is a clear sign of a problem.
 If the bird isn’t close to their molting season, feathers should not be dirty, dull, missing, tattered, frayed, ruffled, or broken, and they should have up to 18 tail feathers.
-Any issues could be symptomatic of a stressed out bird, parasites, flock behavior issues like bullying, nutritional deficiencies (especially protein), and infestations in their living space like rodents or flies.
+Any issues could be symptomatic of a stressed out bird, parasites, flock behavior issues like bullying, nutritional deficiencies (especially protein), and infestations in their The indoor or outdoor area where an animal resident lives, eats, and rests. like rodents or flies.
 If the turkey is molting, be very mindful of their pin feathers, as these emerging feathers are very sensitive to handling and can bleed quite a bit if broken.
 If their feathers don’t seem to be developing or won’t fold into their normal position, this is also indicative of a problem.
 As a note, some turkeys (especially large commercial breeds such as broad-breasted turkeys) commonly might have a feather-free section between their chest up to their vent all the time because of their large bodies.

 Part the turkey’s feathers around their body if they aren’t too sensitive.
 Feathers can hide skin illnesses and injuries.
 This is the time to ensure you are checking and feeling every area of the individual’s body, not just those included in this list.
 This thorough section of the exam is critical to ensure that nothing that can be addressed early is missed.
-Their skin should not have lice, mites, nits, lumps, cuts, cysts, bruises, gangrene, larvae or maggots.
+Their skin should not have lice, mites, nits, lumps, cuts, cysts, bruises, local death of soft tissues due to loss of blood supply, larvae or maggots.
 It should generally be clean and soft.
 Older turkeys will gradually develop redder skin.

 The turkey’s breast should be blister-free and firm.
 Their keel (central breast bone) should not be sharp, protruding or bony (indicating possible weight loss).
 Due to their overbred size, turkeys are prone to pressure sores on their keel.
 Any keel sores should be treated early on before they risk infection.
 If there’s a keel sore that moves along with the bone underneath, this could indicate that they already have a bone infection.

-The turkey’s abdomen should feel small and soft, and with the exception of possibly the gizzard, you should not be able to feel any defined structures.
+The turkey’s abdomen should feel small and soft, and with the exception of possibly the the muscular enlargement of the digestive tract of birds that has usually thick muscular walls and a tough horny lining for grinding the food and when the crop is present follows it and the proventriculus, you should not be able to feel any defined structures.
 A turkey with a distended, hard, or fluidy belly should be evaluated by a veterinarian as soon as possible as they could have a number of serious issues including egg binding, yolk peritonitis, egg yolk impaction, a bacterial infection like salpingitis, fluid blockage, or heart failure.
 Shiny cysts on the skin in this area can be a sign of a Fluke infection.
 You should consult a veterinarian if you have abdominal concerns.

 At the base of the turkey’s tail is the preen gland.
-Be sure to familiarize yourself with what a normal turkey preen gland looks like- it looks different than that of a duck or goose!
+Be sure to familiarize yourself with what a normal turkey preen gland looks like- it looks different than that of a Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. or Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource.!
 Aside from the gland itself, which has small lobes on each side, it should not have any additional lumps, and the lobes should be small, fairly symmetrical, and soft.
 Orange-tinged oily discharge from the tip of the gland is normal, but there should be no other areas with discharge.
 Ensure that it does not have any parasites around it.
 An enlarged preen gland could indicate impaction or cancer.
 Impaction can be handled with a warm compress periodically applied to their preen gland, but it should be evaluated by an expert before beginning treatment.

 The turkey’s vent (a fancy way to say their butt), should be clean and moist (but not wet) and should be the same color as the rest of their skin.
 It shouldn’t have any discharge, excessive accumulations of fecal matter around it, nor should it be crusty, bloody, or dry.
 Ensure that it doesn’t have any mites, lice, tapeworms, maggots, or other parasites.
 Check for rat wounds, as this is where they tend to bite; the presence of rat wounds is a major red flag that you must control your rodent population before they cause more damage.
 Make sure that it isn’t irritated or prolapsed (protruding).
-If it’s prolapsed, you must consult with a veterinarian immediately, and it is imperative that you do not pick up the turkey, as this could cause them to strain and prolapse further.
+If it’s prolapsed, you must consult with a veterinarian immediately, and it is imperative that you do not pick up the turkey, as this could cause them to strain and the falling down or slipping of a body part from its usual position or relations further.
 Read more about how to handle a prolapsed vent here.
 If the turkey is laying and subsequently breaking eggs by sitting on them, you must regularly clean the yolk off of them, as it can be a breeding ground for parasites.
 Older turkeys develop looser vents over time, but there should never be a dramatic change in it from one exam to the next.